aces/Loris/modules/candidate_parameters/test/TestPlan.md

 ### Consent Widget
 46. With Consent configured in LORIS, verify that there is a "Consent" card in the Candidate Profile widget.
-47. Verify that the card does *not* appear is Consent is not configured in LORIS.
+47. Verify that the card does *not* appear if Consent is not configured in LORIS.
 48. With Consent enabled, ensure that all types of Consent are displayed in a table in the card, regardless of